 It’s delicious on its own, but you can customize it however you like; cherry tomatoes, good olives, or onions make great toppings.
 Experiment to find your favorite, and you’ll never miss out on bread again!
 I hope you love it!
 Please let us know in the comments.

 - 1/4 cup coconut cream from the top of a can of coconut milk (VERY IMPORTANT!)

 - 1/2 teaspoon baking soda

 - Olive oil, for brushing

-- Toppings of your choice, such as chopped olives, halved cherry tomatoes, roasted garlic cloves, or whatever your heart desires
+- Toppings of your choice, such as chopped fresh herbs, coarse salt, olives, halved cherry tomatoes, roasted garlic cloves, or whatever your heart desires

 - Preheat oven to 375 degrees F.

 - Crack the eggs into a medium mixing bowl and add the coconut cream.
 Beat with a whisk until very smooth and well blended.